Bus Accident Facts and Statistics

 In the United States, there has been a steady increase in the number of accidents involving buses of all types over the course of the past 20 years.

-According to the U.S. Department of Transportation Bureau of Transportation Statistics 69,000 bus accidents occurred in 2014.
+According to the U.S. Department of Transportation Bureau of Transportation Statistics 69,000 bus accidents occurred in 2014 alone.

-2014 is the last year that statistics of bus accidents was compiled by the agency.
+2014 was the last year that statistics of bus accidents was compiled by the agency.

 Public Transport Bus Accident Statistics

 A significant percentage of bus accidents in the United States involve vehicles that are part of a community’s public transportation system.